 The components provided in this LPF kit are tested and selected for good RF performance, to ensure minimum loss below the cut-off frequency and good attenuation outside it.

 Capacitors: the provided capacitors are low-loss Class-1 dielectric RF types (also known as CC4), with low temperature coefficient (also known as NP0 or C0G).
-All the capacitors supplied have a voltage rating which is adequate for up to 5W RF.
+All the capacitors supplied have a voltage rating which is adequate for up to 10W RF.

 Toroidal formers: Kits supplied from January 2014 onwards use toroids manufactured by a Micrometals competitor.
 These are more easily available outside the US.
 However, in order to ensure continued high quality and performance of the kits, the characteristics of these toroids, and the performance of the resulting LPF's have been extensively tested in 10m, 80m and 160m versions of the LPF kit (for T37-6, T37-2 and T50-2 toroids respectively).
-These tests are documented in this PDF file, please click.